-As intelligent living beings gifted with a moral sense, humans share responsibility to help humans, animals, and Earth itself – its air, water, plants, trees – to flourish.
-Science, as the instrument of reason, should be dedicated to creating peace and justice, and therefore nurturing life in human societies, among nations, and in nature.
+As intelligent living beings gifted with a moral sense, humans share responsibility to help humans, animals and Earth itself – its air, water, plants, trees – to flourish.
+Science, as the instrument of reason, should be dedicated to creating peace and justice, thereby nurturing life in human societies, among nations, and in nature.

 Throughout our history, members have researched, taught, spoken up, and consulted to the government and to the UN.
-We hold many public meetings and forums, engage people through social media and our website, and collaborate with and support the activities of allied groups.
+We hold public meetings and forums, engage people through social media, policy briefs and our website, build alliances, and collaborate on campaigns with allied groups.

 Meet like-minded and engaged people from a range of academic backgrounds and nonacademic professions.
 We welcome members from outside academia.